jpallagrosi/jamfTips/Installers/Cisco AnyConnect/README.md

-Package up the installer in the /usr/local/ location. \
+Package up the installer in the /usr/local/ directory. \
 The script will remove the lines from the disctribution file on the client machine and run the installer.

 Also works for patching.
 A prompt will be displayed if the app is in use.
 Options to defer. \